frzbrmnd/WQA/README.md

 # Water_Quality_Assessment

-Water_Quality_Assessment is a full-stack web application developed as a freelance project for processing, analyzing, and managing water-quality information.
-The system combines a PHP/JavaScript frontend with a PostgreSQL database backend, and includes Python-based machine learning scripts for analyzing user-submitted environmental data.
+Water_Quality_Assessment is a full-stack web application developed as a freelance project to support environmental monitoring and water-quality assessment.
+The system combines a JavaScript frontend with a PHP/PostgreSQL backend, and includes Python-based machine learning scripts to estimate key environmental parameters and compute several water-quality indices.

-Although originally built for a client, the project also represents my skills in environmental data processing, web development, and geospatially relevant data workflows, which align closely with my academic and research interests.
+Although originally built for a client, the project also represents my skills in data-driven Python analytics, web development, and geospatially relevant data workflows, which align closely with my academic and research interests.

 # Project Overview

-The platform provides an end-to-end workflow for:
+This application is designed for non-expert decision-makers and stakeholders involved in water-quality monitoring and management.
+It provides:

+- Automated computation of several water-quality indices, including trophic-state indicators and vulnerability-related metrics
 - Collecting and validating water-quality inputs

-- Performing automated ML-based analysis using Python scripts

-- Managing user accounts and secure authentication
+- Two ML models implemented in Python for predicting environmental quality parameters

+- A clean and accessible web-based dashboard

 - Running asynchronous AJAX operations for efficient data communication

 - Storing structured environmental data in PostgreSQL

-- Preparing datasets for further GIS or research-oriented processing

-This project demonstrates my ability to bridge web development, database engineering, and data-driven Python analytics into a coherent system.
+- A reliable, scalable PostgreSQL structure for storing measurements and model outputs

 # Key Features

-## Backend Machine Learning (Python)
+## Python-Based Parameter Estimation (Machine Learning Models)
-A set of Python scripts inside the project performs

-- Dashboard Interface
-A central page for viewing and interacting with water-quality content.

-- Asynchronous Backend Handling
-AJAX endpoints (index_ajax_handler.php, signup_ajax_handler.php) enable fast and responsive user interactions.
+This project includes Python scripts that train and deploy XGBoost regression models to estimate key water-quality parameters such as Chlorophyll-a (CHLA) and Dissolved Oxygen (DO).
+Historical monitoring datasets are used for training, and models are exported as .sav files for backend use.

+The deployed CGI scripts:

+- Load the trained models

+- Process and validate user inputs

+- Apply 5-day weighted averaging

+- Generate real-time predictions for environmental parameters

+- Return results to the PHP/JavaScript frontend for visualization

+These machine-learning components enable non-expert users to obtain accurate, data-driven estimates that support water-quality assessment and index calculations.

+## PostgreSQL Database Integration

+The backend uses PostgreSQL to:

+- Store user input data

+- Organize computed indices and model outputs

+- Log results and maintain a consistent data structure

+- Support future extensions such as geospatial layers (PostGIS-ready)

+# Technologies Used

+- Python 3.x — ML models & parameter estimation

+- PostgreSQL — primary database

-- Modular PHP Backend
+- PHP — backend logic & authentication
-Reusable utility functions grouped in functions.php for clarity and extensibility.

-- Clean Frontend Structure
-Separate folders for styles, scripts, and images to maintain an organized layout.

-- User Authentication
-Registration, login, logout, and session management.
+- JavaScript / AJAX — client–server interaction

+- HTML / CSS — UI layer

+- JSON — data exchange format